Baby Skin Care - Do Nothing!

-Most of the time, your baby's skin doesn't need any particular care unless the infant have any particular skin problems.
-In such case discuss treatments with a pediatrician before you start acting.
+Most of the time, your baby’s skin doesn’t need any special care unless the infant has any particular skin problems.
+In such cases, discuss treatments with a pediatrician before you start acting.

 There are however a few things you can do (and not do) to help your baby's skin stay healthy.